metabase/metabase/docs/people-and-groups/authenticating-with-jwt.md

 You can connect Metabase to your identity provider using JSON Web Tokens (JWT) to authenticate people.

-## Types of authentication
+## Authentication flows

-Metabase supports two types of authentication with JWT:
+Metabase supports two auth flows that can be used with JWT:

 - Authorization Code Flow
 - Authorization Code Flow with PKCE